sammywachtel/datasage-the-ml-odyssey/README.md

 Start your machine learning journey with **Phase 01: Foundations**.
 Remember, building a strong mathematical foundation will make all subsequent learning much easier and more intuitive.

 **Next Step**: Navigate to `Phase_01_Foundations/README.md` to begin your comprehensive ML education!

 ---

-## 🚧 Development Status

-**Phase 01: Foundations** - Complete with all learning materials available.
-**Phases 02-05** - Currently under development.
-Additional materials will be added soon.

----